 Want to find out more about understanding and stopping Cyber Bullying?

-If you are concerned that a child is a victim of any form of bullying, please contact their Pastoral Manager or Progress Leader as soon as possible, however there is a wide range of resources available for parents, links to some of these can be found on the right hand side of this page.
+If you are concerned that a child is a victim of any form of bullying, please contact their Pastoral Manager or Progress Leader as soon as possible.

 There are also a range of resources available for parents, please view the links below:

 Childline Social Network Bullying Advice